 4. Seminars Smile-On's Clinical Governance Pathway consists of a folder, CD-ROM, book, and website support area.

-Its structure follows the Standards for Better Health published by the Department of Health in July 2004; while not specific to dentistry, the document sets out the level of quality all organisations providing NHS care will be expected to meet or aspire to across the NHS in England.
+Its structure follows Standards for Better Health published by the Department of Health in July 2004.
+While not specific to dentistry, the document sets out the level of quality all organisations providing NHS care will be expected to meet or aspire to across the NHS in England.

 Within the domains are 24 core standards (CS) that service levels healthcare providers should meet.
 The standards are generic to healthcare organisations, but this programme has applied them to general dental practice.